MEState123/14-Free-Components/README.md

 Import the components required in your workflow, *(The name of the component function is mentioned above)*

-One final thing to keep in mind is to import (copy and paste) all of the global.css data into your CSS file as some of the component's properties are set up using custom CSS
+keep in mind is to import (copy and paste) all of the global.css data into your CSS file as some of the component's properties are set up using custom CSS

+One final thing To properly see some colors some specific custom colors were defined in the tailwind CSS config file so also make sure to update your tailwind CSS config file here it is:

 extend: {
       backgroundImage: {